How should a general reasoner mathematically model states of the physical world?

-Standard decision procedures are not well-specified enough (e.g., with regard to counterfactuals) to be instantiated as algorithms.
-These procedures also tend to be inconsistent under reflection: an agent that initially uses causal decision theory will regret doing so, and will attempt to change its own decision procedure.
-When building trustworthy AIs, we’ll need to develop a better formal foundation for decision making under uncertainty.
+Standard decision procedures are not well-specified enough to be instantiated as algorithms.
+These procedures also tend to be inconsistent under reflection: an agent that initially uses causal decision theory will regret doing so, and will change its own decision procedure if able.

 Classical game-theoretic agents defect in the Prisoner’s Dilemma even though mutual cooperation would yield higher utility for both agents.
 Moshe Tennenholtz showed that if each program is allowed to pass its playing strategy to all other players, some programs can then cooperate on the one-shot prisoner’s dilemma.
 Program equilibria is Tennenholtz’s term for Nash equilibria in a context where programs can pass their playing strategies to the other players.

-One weakness of this approach so far has been that any two programs which make different choices cannot “recognize” each other for mutual cooperation, even if they are functionally identical.
+One weakness of this approach so far has been that any two non-identical programs cannot “recognize” each other for mutual cooperation, even if they make the same decisions in practice.
 In this paper, provability logic is used to enable a more flexible and secure form of mutual cooperation.

 In addition to our mathematical research, MIRI investigates important strategic questions, such as: What can (and can’t) we predict about future AI?
 How can we improve our forecasting ability?
 Which interventions available today appear to be the most beneficial, given what little we do know?

 There are strong theoretical reasons to expect timeline forecasts of human-level AI to be quite poor.
-Moreover, a database of 95 historical AI timeline forecasts demonstrates that these expectations are borne out in practice: expert predictions contradict each other considerably, and are indistinguishable from non-expert predictions and past failed predictions.
-Predictions that AI lies 15 to 25 years in the future are the most common, from experts and non-experts alike.
+A database of 95 historical AI timeline forecasts demonstrates that these expectations are borne out in practice: expert predictions contradict each other considerably, and are indistinguishable from non-expert predictions and past failed predictions.
+Predictions that AI lies 15 to 25 years in the future have consistently been the most common, from experts and non-experts alike.